 We expected to try boating for a year to see if we liked it, without ever discussing what we'd do if we didn't. $20,000 would surely be enough to keep us afloat, and Cap said he could pick up work as a carpenter.

 "What will I do?"
-Paint, he dreamily suggested.
+Paint, he dreamily suggested, and Gauguin popped into mind.
 We still had the vehicles to sell, and planned on a formal auction for the things we could live without.
 In our bones we knew that neither of us could accomplish this feat alone and it became our strongest bond; which had to continue if we wanted this trip, and we did, very much.

 Actual boating experience was incidental to our scheme.
 Cap had owned a party-boat on the Columbia River in Washington, and he was a certified Marine Engineer (thanks to military correspondence courses).
 A trawler would be easy to learn to drive, and Cap was confident he'd be able to handle most repairs; plus as a former chopper pilot he was comfortable with navigation.
 We'd be island-hopping after all, not crossing an ocean; at least once we got to the Bahamas.

 Everything was dependent on a boat we hadn't seen, and as the reality sank in I began having second thoughts.
-I needed reassurance from Cap of his dedication, and devotion.
-During a break at work, I gently voiced apprehension about leaving together (without any real commitment remaining unspoken).
+I needed reassurance that I hadn't been played for a fool, so during a smoke break I gingerly voiced my apprehension about leaving together (without any real commitment remaining unspoken).

 "Either of us can bail at any time," Cap said easily, leaning against a tree, field-stripping his cigarette.

-I almost swallowed my cigarette, but my heart blocked my throat as I tried to form words.
+I almost swallowed my own but my heart blocked my throat as I tried to form words.
 "Bail at any time?
 What are you saying?"

 "Sure.
 What’s the big deal?”